gshanemiller/reinvent/README.md

 # Status
 * Early-alpha: under heavy development.
 [Major limitations given here.](https://github.com/rodgarrison/reinvent/issues)
-* See [AWS name issue](https://github.com/rodgarrison/reinvent/issues/23).
-As discussed there, no code in this library depends on or requires AWS.
-References to AWS in types or class names need to replaced with a generic name.
-TBD.

 # Design Goals
 This library intends to be a rewrite of [eRPC](https://github.com/erpc-io/eRPC) which was the motivation for this work.